bobthemighty/codefiend-site/content/a-fair-pay-review-process.md

 ## A Set of Pay Bands

-Okay, so once you know how you pay people (we pay lower-end of market rate, but we're super cool, and fighting to save the world), you can draw up a set of of _pay bands_.
+Okay, so once you know how you pay people (we pay average market rate, but we're super cool, and fighting to save the world), you can draw up a set of of _pay bands_.
 These should be relatively wide, so that there is room for people to get increases, but shouldn't overlap.
 For example, in London right now, you can probably find yourself

 * A graduate engineer for £35,000-£45,000
 * A junior engineer for £50,000-£60,000